ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

    of the corresponding response encapsulation key and HPKE keying material.
    In particular, the Oblivious Relay knows the origin and destination of an Encapsulated Request and Response, yet does not know the decrypted contents.
-Likewise, Oblivious Gateway Resources know only the Oblivious Relay Resource and the decrypted request.
+Likewise, Oblivious Gateway Resources learns only the Oblivious Relay Resource and the decrypted request.
 Only the Client knows both the plaintext request and response.
 1. Targets cannot link requests from the same Client in the absence of unique